 Pompeii is an archaeological site with enduring appeal.
-With new discoveries constantly being made and new houses frequently opened up, it offers the visitor a promise of something new if they were to return.
+With new discoveries constantly being made and new houses frequently opened up, it offers the visitor a promise of something new if they were to return

 We have been taking groups of curious guests to Pompeii for decades now and no two tours are rarely the same - and this year is no exception.
 Our itinerary includes everything you could possibly want from an exploration of Pompeii and its surrounding areas, but we have updated it as a result of new openings and we hope you will find our new inclusions most fascinating.
 Following a 20-year restoration, the House of the Vettii has now been opened to the public and we can take you there.
 Home to colourful (and risqué) frescoes, it is named after its owners - Aulus Vettius Restitutus and Aulus Vettius Conviva - who were former slaves.
 According to experts, the pair rose through the ranks as merchants, selling wine, and reached the peak of social status, albeit economically.
 The House of the Vettii was extravagant and its opulent architecture, bronze and marble statues, and courtyard garden are astounding to witness, even today.
 Additionally, a new exhibit has opened up at the Reggia di Portici entitled 'The Wood that Didn't Burn', which consists of wooden artefacts found in Herculaneum that were preserved by virtue of the more than 20-metre deep pyroclastic flow that hermetically sealed the seaside city, delicately preserving its organic objects.
 Speaking about the exhibit, which we visit on this tour, Dr Eireann Marshall said: "The survival of these wooden objects is due to the unsung heroes of the exhibit, namely the restorers and archaeologists who have developed new techniques for preserving ancient wood, which have involved bathing objects in increasingly concentrated solutions of hydrogenated sugars, which crystallise in the wood, when it is dried, reinforcing it.
 The exhibit is unmissable for anyone with a passion for the ancient world and goes to the heart of what makes Herculaneum special."
-Another new visit on this, our flagship tour, is to the Villa Sora in Torre del Greco, where we have special access to a fine residence once thought to be owned by a member of the Julio Claudian family.
-The excavations here are opened exclusively for our group.

 Finally, we will also take you to the newly excavated houses of Orion and The Garden, where you will get to see the charcoal graffiti that may be evidence for the eruption of Vesuvius being later in the year than originally thought.
+Guided by John Shepherd Join John on our 27th January & 29th September departures.

-Guided by Dr Gillian Shepherd Join Gillian on our 16th September departure.
+Guided by Dr Jamie Sewell Join Jamie on our 7th April departure.

-Guided by Diana Blumberg Join Diana on our 30th September departure.
+Guided by Gillian Shepherd Join Gillian on our 15th September departure.

-Guided by Dr Jamie Sewell Join Jamie on our 28th October departure.
+Join Diana on our 6th October departure.

+Guided by Diana Blumberg

 Price includes

 - Expert Guide Lecturer & Professional Tour Manager

 - Entries to all sites as per the itinerary

 - Field notes

 - All taxes & gratuities

 Included travel

-• Return flights from London & all local transport
+Return flights from London & all local transport

 Accommodation

-Accommodation in the Hotel Scapolatiello or
+Accommodation in the Hotel Scapolatiello or similar

 Culinary inclusions

 - 7 breakfasts, 5 lunches & 7 dinners

 - Water with all meals, wine & tea or coffee with dinner

 Dates & prices per person

 Date Twin/Dbl Share SS

+27th Jan - 3rd Feb £2,970 £265

-18th - 25th Mar £3,140 £2,826 £265 £239
+17th Mar - 24th Mar £3,140 £265

-22nd - 29th Apr £3,140 £2,826 £0
+7th Apr - 14th Apr £3,140 £265

+28th Apr - 5th May £3,140 £265

-6th - 13th May £3,250 £2,925 £265 £239
+5th - 12th May £3,250 £265

-16th - 23rd Sep £3,250 £2,925 £0
+15th - 22nd Sep £3,250 £265

-30th Sep - 7th Oct £3,250 £2,925 £0
+29th Sep - 6th Oct £3,250 £265

-28th Oct - 4th Nov £3,140 £2,826 £0
+6th Oct - 13th Oct £3,250 £265

+EARLY BOOKING OFFER - SAVE £250pp on the above price.
+See page 2 for full details.

 For full details of this tour visit andantetravels.co.uk/apom

+22 To book a tour today visit andantetravels.co.uk or call 01722 713 824 To book a tour today visit andantetravels.co.uk or call 01722 713 824 23